QWICPAY/QwicPay-ICE-Woocommerce/README.md

 ## Installation

 1. Download the ZIP and upload via **Plugins → Add New → Upload Plugin**.
 2. Activate the plugin in **Plugins → Installed Plugins**.
-3. Go to **QwicPay → Settings** to enter your Merchant ID and other options.
+3. Go to **QwicPay → Settings** to enter your Merchant ID and other options. **Save**
-4. Activate the plugin and insure staus becomes `Active`
+4. Activate the plugin and ensure status becomes `Active`

 ---

 ## Custom Hook: `qwicpay_cart_hook`

-The QwicPay Checkout plugin defines a custom action hook named `qwicpay_cart_hook` to give theme or plugin developers more flexibility over where the QwicPay button is rendered on the WooCommerce cart page.
+The QwicPay Checkout plugin defines a custom action hook named `qwicpay_cart_hook` to give theme or plugin developers more flexibility if the over where the QwicPay button is rendered on the WooCommerce cart page if the provided hooks don't match the correct position.

 ### Purpose